veganaize/closure-compiler/Using-NTI-(new-type-inference).md

 Also, NTI warns about recursive typedefs.
 (Again, because a typedef cannot create a new type, just an alias for an already existing type.)
 Recursive typedefs were never supported, but were silently unchecked by the old type checker.

-### No support for parameterized `Object<K,V>`
+### Parameterized `Object<K,V>`

 The old type checker supports type parameters for the *Object* type, even though its definition is not generic.
 This is a hack to support map-like objects.
-Now, with *IObject* and ES6 maps, special-casing *Object* to be generic is not necessary, and NTI does not support it.
+Now, with *IObject* and ES6 maps, using parameterized Object is discouraged.
+NTI considers `Object<K,V>` to be an alias of `IObject<K,V>`.

 ### Warning "dangerous use of the global `this` object"